reactgraphqlacademy/twitter-clone-native/src/exercice/04/README.md

 ### 🏋️‍♀️ Bonus

-- [ ] Choose another one and repeat the process.
+- [ ] Choose another component and repeat the process.
 The [Typescript cheatsheet](https://github.com/typescript-cheatsheets/react) may help.

 ## 🤸‍♀️ Exercise 3